quasarframework/quasar/docs/src/pages/quasar-cli/developing-cordova-apps/build-commands.md

 # passing extra parameters and/or options to
 # underlying "cordova" executable:
 $ quasar dev -m ios -- some params --and options --here
+# when on Windows and using Powershell:
+$ quasar dev -m ios '--' some params --and options --here
 ```

 However, if you wish to open the IDE (Android Studio / Xcode) and from there to manually select the emulator (or multiple ones simultaneously!) to run the dev app on it/them (or to run the dev app on a real mobile/tablet device):